Author: Navanil Roy

 Configuring Error Notifications

 The other most important feature that a pipeline should have is to send out notifications which will be configured using SNS in this particular scenario but there are many other ways of doing that.

 Getting an email in the event of an error in a particular snap is easy.
 Click on a particular component and select views from the top pane and have the below configurations.

 After that, we should have an error output as below.

 Finally link the error output to the SNS component as below.

 Wrapping it up, we got introduced to Snaplogic and went over some of the very important features that it comes with.

-Moving ahead, we built our first pipeline and loaded our data from OLTP system to OLAP system successfully.
+Moving ahead, we built our first pipeline and loaded our data from the OLTP system to the OLAP system successfully.
 We also configured email notifications to get alerts from the pipeline.

 As we can see that Snaplogic has quite some features which can help us in achieving our ETL use cases faster and easier.
 It has all the necessary features that we require along with a few others that are exclusive.